 - Haiti — Engineering Empowerment Project, Deadline October 15

 - Honduras — Engineering Service Learning at Montana De Luz, Deadline October 9

-Global opportunities abound with the opening of the Brazil Gateway in São Paulo, Brazil.
-On September 13, a ribbon cutting ceremony commemorated the occasion with Ohio State leadership, alumni, global partners and Columbus Mayor Michael B. Coleman on hand to celebrate Ohio State's presence in one of the fastest growing economies in Latin America.
-The Brazil Gateway will serve as a catalyst to enhance global opportunities for Ohio State students and faculty.
-With Global Gateway offices also in Shanghai, China and Mumbai, India, Ohio State continues to consider opportunities for expansion in sub-Saharan Africa, Turkey and Europe.
+Global opportunities abound with the opening of the Brazil Gateway in São Paulo, Brazil on September 13.
+A ribbon cutting ceremony commemorated the occasion with Ohio State leadership, alumni, global partners and Columbus Mayor Michael B. Coleman on hand to celebrate Ohio State's presence in one of the fastest growing economies in Latin America.
+The week-long visit to Brazil also solidified university partnerships for Ohio State, generated new research opportunities and launched a new Sister Cities collaboration with Curitiba.